Computer Science

 Courses

 CSCI 187.
-Creative Computing and Society: Computing, Creativity, and the Social Good.
+Creative Computing & Society: Computing, Creativity & the Social Good.
 1 Credit.

 Offered Both Fall and Spring; Lecture hours:3,Other:2

 Introduces computing through creativity and examining social problems, guiding students to create visual artifacts that empower them to draw insights from data, complemented by discussions on computing's societal impact.
-This course is not available to Computer Science majors, and it does not count towards the Computer Science minor.
+This course does not count towards the computer science minor.
+Not open to computer science majors and computer science & engineering majors.

 CSCI 1NT.
 Computer Science Non-traditional Study. .25-2 Credits.